 - Payback Period (PP): If you invest in an asset, within how much time it would return the cash outflow.
-For example, if a business has to decide between investing into “building A” and “building B” and if the payback period of A and B are 5 and 10 respectively, the business should choose to invest into A (depending on the amount invested is similar).
+For example, if a business has to decide between investing in “building A” and “building B” and if the payback period of A and B are 5 and 10 respectively, the business should choose to invest into A (depending on the amount invested is similar).

 This is a guide to what is Fixed Capital and why it is important for any business.
 Here we also discuss various sources of fixed capital along with the three techniques (NPV, IRR, and Payback) to evaluate fixed capital investments.
 You may also have a look at the following articles to learn more about Corporate Finance –